What Is an Emergency Fund? Plus, Why You Need One

 If you’re not able to pay your card balance off immediately, and only pay the minimum amount due each month, you could be paying for that emergency for years to come.

-According to the example below, if you have a credit card debt of about $6,000 and only pay the minimum balance due, over time you could end up paying more than $4,000 extra in interest alone!
+According to the example below, if you have a credit card debt of $5,000 and only pay the minimum payment of 2%, you could end up paying more than $10,000 in interest over 30 years!

 Having an emergency fund set up could help you limit or avoid extra interest charges and credit card debt.